combet/desc-jupyter-kernel/README.md

 ![Jupyter Launcher](./launcher.png)

-Push the `desc` button to launch a server already configured to use DESC science pipelines
+Push the `desc` button to launch a server already configured to use DESC software (e.g., GCRCatalogs)

 ## Installation